Anthony P. Reres

 - Stomach (Gastric) Cancer

-Tony Reres can't help getting a little choked up when he talks about welcoming his first great grandson into the world, Lucas Anthony Reres, born March 4, 2010.
-"Because of Dr. Watson, I was around to meet my great grandson," said Reres, now a healthy 76.
+Tony can't help getting a little choked up when he talks about welcoming his first great grandson into the world, Lucas Anthony Reres, born March 4, 2010.
+"Because of Fox Chase, I was around to meet my great grandson," said Reres, who was 76 at the time.
 "I never expected to live this long."

 Tony's journey with cancer started in November 2006.
 Traveling from Florida with his wife Helen, still the love of his life after 54 years of marriage, he passed out suddenly on the plane.
 He hadn't been having any symptoms.
 Preliminary tests at a Florida hospital were inconclusive.
-After a spinal MRI back home in East Windsor, New Jersey showed abnormalities in Tony's pancreas, his family doctor recommended that he see an oncologist.
-"We heard the words pancreas and cancer, and that frightened us," recalled Tony.
+After a spinal MRI near his home in East Windsor, New Jersey showed abnormalities in Tony's pancreas, his family doctor recommended that he see an oncologist.

 His family urged him to seek medical care at Fox Chase Cancer Center.

-After some online research and much discussion with children Andrew, Diane, Anthony and Denise, it was agreed that Tony seek the best possible cancer care at Fox Chase Cancer Center.
-There, Tony met with a medical oncologist Steven J. Cohen MD, and a surgical oncologist, James C. Watson, MD, FACS, both of whom specialize in treating patients with complex gastrointestinal cancers.
+"We heard the words pancreas and cancer, and that frightened us," recalls Tony.
+His family urged him to seek medical attention at Fox Chase Cancer Center.
+After some online research and much discussion with children Andrew, Diane, Anthony and Denise, it was agreed that Tony seek the best possible cancer care at Fox Chase.
+There, Tony met with a medical oncologist Steven J. Cohen MD, and a surgeon, both of whom specialize in treating patients with complex gastrointestinal cancers.
 After several more tests, Tony's team of cancer specialists confirmed he had a neuroendocrine tumor of the pancreas.

-"Dr. Watson was amazing.
-The whole staff, the hospital, the nurses.
+"Everyone at Fox Chase was amazing, especially the nurses.
 I can't say enough about them."

 "Anybody I know that gets cancer, I'd send them to Fox Chase.
 No question about it."